maxaboxi/MojoReborn/README.md

 *   **Mojo.Modules.Blog**: Implementation of the Blog feature using vertical slices.
 *   **Mojo.Modules.Forum**: Implementation of the Forum feature.
 *   **Mojo.Shared**: Shared contracts, DTOs, and utilities utilized across different modules.
 *   **Mojo.Frontend**: The React-based Single Page Application (SPA).
-Frontend is 99% generated with LLMs (Claude Sonnet 4.5 / Gemini 3 Pro) and is meant mostly for testing and as an example how to work with the backend.
+Frontend is 99% generated with LLMs (Claude Sonnet 4.5 / Gemini 3 Pro / GPT-5.1-Codex) and is meant mostly for testing and as an example how to work with the backend.

 ## Getting Started